drufball/yosai/_drafts/flaws.md

 <br />
 <br />

 "We should kill it."
 Denri stood as far from the crow tengu as she could.
-It sat with its back to one of the cave walls, arms and legs bound by rope Denri had scavenged back in Terminus before they fled.
+It sat with its back to one of the cave walls, arms and legs bound by rope Denri scavenged in Terminus before they fled.
 The creature's body was tense, its gaze tracking every motion.

 "I do not kill."
 Eizo leaned heavily against his staff.
-His arms and back were wrapped in bandages that they were quickly running low out of.
+His arms and back were wrapped in bandages that they were quickly running out of.
 There was little else they could do for him.
 He had only been free from bondage for a week, and they had been fleeing that whole time.
-His body needed time to recover.
+He needed time to recover.

 Denri scoffed.
 "You expect me to believe that you've never killed anyone after watching you fight?
 With all those scars?
 I know you want to hide your past but don't pick something that's so obviously a lie."

-Eizo flinched.
-He looked towards the ground.
+Eizo flinched and looked towards the ground.
 "I do not kill _anymore_."
 His voice was soft.

 "Look, the world would be a lot better if people weren't so eager to kill.
 But when you _do_ find something evil, you have a responsibility to stop it.
 If you weren't sure, this is one of those times."